kelvinlouis/ip6-chatbot/backend/data/nlu/nlu_interactive_kelvin.md

 - How much does [it](room) cost?
 - How expensive is the [second](room) room?
 - That is cheap!
 Are the [others](room) more expensive?
+- how much is the pricing for each room?
+- is the outdoor section included in the price for room [beta](room)?

 ## intent:ask_for_room_seating
 - So I can't move tables?